Supergirl cast and character guide: Milly Alcock, Jason Momoa, and every actor set to appear in the DC Universe movie

 Jason Momoa as Lobo

-Momoa has wanted to play the interstellar bounty hunter known as Lobo for many, many years (Image credit: DC Studios)
+Momoa has wanted to play the interstellar bounty hunter known as Lobo for many, many years (Image credit: DC Studios/Warner Bros.
+Pictures)

-The first actor to appear as different characters in the DCU and its predecessor the DC Extended Universe (DCEU), Jason Momoa has traded in his DCEU Aquaman role to play a fan-favorite anti-hero in Gunn and Peter Safran's nascent cinematic franchise.
+The first actor to appear as different characters in the DCU and the now-defunct DC Extended Universe (DCEU), Jason Momoa has traded in his Aquaman role to play a fan-favorite anti-hero in this rebooted cinematic franchise.

 The sole survivor of a near-immortal alien race know as the Czarians, Lobo traverses the cosmos as a motorcycle-riding mercenary.
 A skilled marksman, Lobo also possesses superhuman strength, stamina, agility, and reflexes.
 He can also heal rapidly and, depending on which era of DC Comics you read, has genius-level intellect.

 His time as Arthur Curry/Aquaman in the DCEU notwithstanding, Momoa has starred in numerous big name projects, including the billion dollar-spinning A Minecraft Movie, Dune, Game of Thrones, Stargate: Atlantis, and See.
-More recently, he co-created, executively produced, and starred in Chief of War on Apple TV.
+He also co-created, executively produced, and starred in Chief of War on Apple TV.

 David Krumholtz and Emily Beecham as Zor-El and Alura In-Ze